Chief of Police

 If you are in need of a police clearance letter from the Police Chief indicating you have no police records in Jefferson Township, please go to the Service Requests link in the navigation bar at the top of this page and complete the Police Clearance Letter request form.
 You will be contacted when your letter is ready.
 Letters take 1-5 days, depending on the volume of requests received by our Records Bureau on any given day.
-Please also keep in mind that, if you need the letter for planned travel to another country, or to complete a transaction in another state, the date of the letter may need to be close to the date of travel (i.e., two weeks, one month), and you should therefore check the list of requirements for the organization/agency requiring the letter for before making the request for the police clearance letter.
+Please also keep in mind that, if you need the letter for planned travel to another country, or to complete a transaction in another state, the date of the letter may need to be close to the date of travel/arrival (i.e., two weeks, or one month), and you should therefore check the list of requirements for the organization/agency requiring the letter before making the request for the police clearance letter.

 Disabled Parking Placards

-A new Persons with a Disability law went into effect Effective August 1, 2013, concerning the issuance, qualifications and style of the temporary disabled parking placard.
+A new Persons with a Disability law went into effect August 1, 2013, concerning the issuance, qualifications, and style of the temporary disabled parking placard.

-In summary, a person applying for a temporary disabled parking permit will receive a temporary parking placard valid for only 6 months.
-At the end of 6 months, if they are still in need of temporary disabled parking privileges for the same temporary disability, they may apply for one more temporary disabled parking placard which will be valid up to 6 months.
+In summary, a person applying for a temporary disabled parking placard will receive a temporary parking placard valid for only 6 months.
+At the end of 6 months, if they are still in need of temporary disabled parking privileges for the same temporary disability, they may re-apply for one more temporary disabled parking placard which will be valid up to 6 months.
 This second 6-month period will require completion of another application, another $4 fee, and another visit to their physician.
 When the second 6-month placard expires, no further placards can be issued to that person for that temporary disability.
-At that point, if they are still in need of disabled parking privileges for the original temporary disability, they may apply for a permanent disabled parking placard, which has a different application, no fee, and can be obtained from any local motor vehicle office.
+At that point, if they are still in need of disabled parking privileges for the original temporary disability, they may apply for a permanent disabled parking placard, which has a different application, no fee, and can be obtained from any local NJ Motor Vehicle Commission office.